Order any glass plate from the project as a poster

 4) Whisk the flour and water until it makes a thin, very smooth paste;

 5) When the pan comes to the boil, turn the heat off and slowly add the flour paste through a sieve (to remove any lumps), stirring as you go;

 6) Stir the paste for a good 3 minutes;

-7) Turn the heat off and stir 1 tablespoon of sugar into the hot mix (to make a stickier paste);
+7) Stir 1 tablespoon of sugar into the hot mix (to make it stickier);

 10) Put a layer of cling film over the surface of the paste to prevent a skin forming;